DISTINGUISHED Award Winners

 When it came time to decide on his polytechnic education, he chose NYP’s Diploma in Sport & Wellness Management.
 He was attracted to the curriculum and the flexibility that it offered him as a student athlete.
 Xin Ran thrived in NYP’s environment and under the care of his lecturers.
-He went for two overseas opportunities and made it into the Director’s List for four semesters.
+He went for two overseas opportunities and made it into the Director’s List for five semesters.

 In his third year, he wanted to foster a spirit of giving among his fellow students.
 This led to Share to Enjoy, a social movement that seeks to provide sports equipment to those in need.
 While in NYP, Xin Ran also embarked on an entrepreneurial venture that seeks to transform the way we travel.

 He has received offers from the local universities and plans to pursue a business degree.